The Third Party Litigation Funding Law Review: Austria

 On the other hand, after-the-event (ATE) litigation insurance is not commonly established in Austria, notwithstanding the absence of legal or regulatory restrictions.
 Nonetheless, at the time of writing there is no standard offering available.
 Only foreign insurance companies have been reported as making ATE insurance available in a few cases in Austria.

 These circumstances together with the shortcomings of the other alternatives mentioned leave a sizeable market of third party funding opportunities and an interesting potential for growth.
-Currently, the Austrian market is mainly serviced by the local provider Advofin Prozessfinanzierung AG and Switzerland's Nivalion AG (focusing on arbitration, commercial litigation and insolvency funding), as well as Germany's Foris AG.
+Currently, the Austrian market is mainly serviced by the local provider Advofin Prozessfinanzierung AG and Nivalion AG (Austria), focusing on arbitration, commercial litigation and insolvency funding.8

 Legal and regulatory framework

-The question of the basic admissibility of third party funding for civil litigation and arbitration under Austrian law was favourably decided by the Supreme Court in a 2013 decision.
-This leading case has been prefaced by two decisions of the Vienna Commercial Court in 2004 and in 2012, which denied the respective defendants' objections to third party funding.
+The question of the basic admissibility of third party funding for civil litigation and arbitration under Austrian law was favourably decided by the Supreme Court in a 2013 decision.9 This leading case has been prefaced by two decisions of the Vienna Commercial Court in 2004 and in 2012, which denied the respective defendants' objections to third party funding.10

 While third party funding has been endorsed by the courts, lawmakers have not yet seen the necessity to regulate or otherwise monitor it.
 Austrian legislation contains no specific provisions regarding third party funding.
 What is more, neither the Austrian financial regulator nor any other governmental body has so far taken any steps to install any oversight of reported litigation funding.